Young Hero Arrested for Doing the Macarena in the Road in Saudi Arabia

 7) The close-up on his wiggling at 0:43.

 So yes, while the video in itself is pure, perfect, incredible, there is a twist in the tale.
-Our “Macarena” dancing hero has repertedly been arrested, and will be questioned by Saudi police over “improper public behaviour” and causing traffic disturbances – and indeed, some have deemed his behaviour “inappropriate.”
-His nationality and identity are not known but I would just like to be the first to say: #FreeMacarenaBoy.
+Our «Macarena» dancing hero has repertedly been arrested, and will be questioned by Saudi police over «improper public behaviour» and causing traffic disturbances—and indeed, some have deemed his behavior «inappropriate.» His nationality and identity are not known but I would just like to be the first to say: #FreeMacarenaBoy.
 Get it trending, guys.

 Follow Lauren on Twitter.